Aiven-Open/klaw-docs/docs/docs/HowTo/clusterconnectivity/kafka-cluster-sasl-ssl-protocol.md

     -   **Cluster Name:** Provide a name for the cluster
     -   **Protocol:** Select SASL_SSL protocol for your cluster
     -   **Kafka Flavor:** Select Apache Kafka as the flavor
-    -   **Bootstrap server:** Enter the bootstrap servers details for an Apache Kafka cluster.
+    -   **Bootstrap server:** Enter the bootstrap server details for an Apache Kafka cluster.

 4. Click **Save**.
 5. Add the cluster to the preferred environment.
 Click **Environments**